Ursodeoxycholic acid (UDCA)

 Are there any risks to my baby if the father has taken UDCA?

-We would not expect any increased risk to your baby if the father took UDCA before or around the time you became pregnant.
+We do not expect any increased risk to your baby if the father takes UDCA.

 Who can I talk to if I have questions?